Canada’s Action on Climate Change

 Canada’s Action on Hydrofluorocarbons

 - Canada is also a cofounder and a major contributor to the Climate and Clean Air Coalition, an international voluntary initiative aimed at advancing efforts to reduce short-lived climate pollutants, including HFCs, in ways that protect the environment and public health, promote food and energy security, and address climate change.
-Canada believes it is important for countries to take domestic action now on HFCs to pave the way for a comprehensive, global approach in advance of an international phase-down agreement.

 Clean Energy Investments